shockscript/spec/src/overview/relation/mxml.md

 ## Effects

-The `Fuse::useEffect` hook may be used to detect state, parameter or derived changes as well as the component mount and unmount phases.
+The `Spot::useEffect` hook may be used to detect state, parameter or derived changes as well as the component mount and unmount phases.

 ```
-Fuse::useEffect(function() {
+Spot::useEffect(function() {
     // cleanup
     return function() {
         //
     };
 }, [dep1, ...depN]);

-Fuse::useEffect(function() {
+Spot::useEffect(function() {
     //
 }, "*");
 ```